iansheridan/iansheridan.github.io/resume.md

 # Ian Sheridan - [ian.sheridan@gmail.com](mailto:ian.sheridan@gmail.com) - 718.568.9185
 [pdf](http://www.savagevines.com/20170529_ian-sheridan_resume.pdf)

 I am a Devop first and foremost.
-As a devop I have worked with Kubernetes, Terraform (along with HashieCorp's CD offering), Chef, Puppet, and all the current top Cloud Computing providers.
+As a devop I have worked with Kubernetes, Terraform (along with HashiCorp's CD offering), Chef, Puppet, and all the current top Cloud Computing providers.
 I have run remote devop teams as an Assoc.
 Director of Operations that included a QA group in India.
 I have also successfully migrated on-prem systems to Cloud Computing, specifically AWS.
 I am part of the team that converted all the Gizmodo Media Group's (formerly known as Gawker Media) legacy system to a production Kubernetes system.

 ## Skill Sets